Tottington, Greater Manchester: History

 Little expansion occurred until the Industrial Revolution when in common with other Lancashire settlements in the 19th century, Tottington saw a large industrial presence develop, largely under the influence of John Gorton.
 Nine mills were listed in an 1891 directory producing calico, cotton cloth and yarn.
 In 1884 Hilaire de Chardonnet, a French chemist, came to the area to work on a cellulose-based fabric that became known as 'Chardonnay silk'.
 A forerunner of rayon it was an attractive cloth, Chardonnet displayed it in the Paris Exhibition of 1889.
 However, like celluloid it was very flammable, following several publicly reported accidents, it was discontinued.
 The site on Royds Street South reverted to typical Lancashire textile production until 1925, when the Kirklees Rayon Company began producing viscose continuous filament yarn at the mill.
 This continued until 1955 when viscose production ceased.
 Courtaulds took over the mill in 1962 and converted it into a dye-house, this work continued until 1980.
 The site is now occupied by the housing estate centred on Kirklees Street.
 Tottington Mill printworks was the subject of the 1921 sketch "Mill Yard, Tottington" by LS Lowry.

 The rapid expansion of the local population in the early 19th century, and the abundance of public houses that followed, led to the building of Tottington Dungeon in 1835 to lock up drunks and miscreants.
 It is not known who built it, who the carved faces on the outer stonewalls represent or who carved them.
 However, it does share architectural similarities with the folly built in the grounds of Nabbs House in Greenmount, which was constructed at the same time by John Turner.
 The following is a first hand account from a local mill worker, as published in Victorian and Edwardian Lancashire by John Hudson (Published 13 November 2008):

+In those days a large fair used to be held yearly in Tottington, about the end of August, when the street from Turton Road down to the Parish Church, as far down as the present Town Hall, was lined with stalls selling nuts and brandysnaps, etc.

+The ground about the Robin Hood Hotel served as the cheapjacks' stand, and also for the shooting gallery, while the field on the left of Harwood Road was the place where the trading in cattle, horses and pigs was done.
+'Hobby' horses were in full swing behind the Printers' Arms, and a large swing boat caused merriment, the plumber's and confectioner's shops were not built then.
+Tottington had many more public houses than to-day, and the constable, John Wilkinson, had a very busy time.
+The old dungeon was often in use.